Hopetouns Tea Rooms

 The cakes are obviously great, the coffees are too and they even have a savoury section stocking rolls and pizzas that is great, but lets rewind and remember why we’re here.

 Ah yes, cakes.
 This place will struggle to not please absolutely everyone.
 Do you love traditional?
 Biscotti in an Italian patisserie is a no-brainer.
 Need a big cake for a celebration?
 Croquembouche wins every time.
 Just like something soft and sweet with your coffee?
 Tear apart a Danish.
 Need a sweet fix on the bike ride (come on it’s Carlton!)?
 Then pick one of their macarons.
 While some deal in extravagance, some traditional, some just a certain type of cake (cupcake, brownies, cookies).
 Brunettis covers every single base to the highest standard.

 Being seconds from Federation Square, Flinders St Station and being famed for its European style laneway food arcade means every tourist seems to make it down to Degraves St.

 Often this is halfway through a long day of City walking and what does one deserve after that?
 A coffee and a cupcake of course.

 All you have to do is ask the opinions of the chirpy young girls behind the counter.
-Without fail they’re happy to help you out every time and their in-depth flavour knowledge does tend to suggest that the owner Shrey makes it a general rule to eat 3 cupcakes a day, if you work here. (sends resumes to shrey@… only joking!!!)
+Without fail they’re always happy to help you out every time and their in-depth flavour knowledge does tend to suggest that the owner Shrey makes it a general rule to eat 3 cupcakes a day, if you work here. (sends resume to [email protected]… only joking!!!)

 Burch and Purchese